hosseinmoein/DataFrame/README.md

 ```
 <B>The interesting part:</B><BR>
 1. Pandas script, I believe, is entirely implemented in Numpy which is in C.
-2. In case of Pandas, allocating memory + random number generation and calculating means take almost the same time.
+2. In case of Pandas, allocating memory + random number generation takes almost the same amount of the as calculating means.
 3. In case of DataFrame 85% of the time is spent in allocating memory + random number generation.
 4. You load data once, but calculate statistics many times.
 So DataFrame, in general, is about 8x faster than parts of Pandas that are implemented in Numpy.
 I leave parts of Pandas that are purely in Python to imagination.